niklasbuschmann/contrast/_posts/2022-03-16-multicollinearity-and-VIF.md

 ## Code example (Python)
 In the below code snippet, I assume that you've already loaded your dataset using <a href="https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html" target="_blank">pandas</a>.
-At the very least get your data into a matrix format, where your \(X_{n \times p}\) matrix is your data matrix of \(n\) observations and \(p\) predictor variables.
+At the very least get your data into a matrix format, where your $X_{n \times p}$ matrix is your data matrix of $n$ observations and $p$ predictor variables.

-Once you have \(X\), you set up a regression model for each of the predictor variables with respect to the other predictor variables.
-I.E. \( V_i = \sum_j \beta_j V_j, \forall i \neq j\), where \(V\) is a predictor variable.
+Once you have $X$, you set up a regression model for each of the predictor variables with respect to the other predictor variables.
+I.E. $ V_i = \sum_j \beta_j V_j, \forall i \neq j $, where $V$ is a predictor variable.
 For instance, in the code snippet, we have the variables gender, age, height and weight.
 For each of them, we'd compute the VIF of the resulting model.
 For gender, for example, we'd compute the VIF of the model `gender ~ age + height + weight`.

 {% highlight py %}
 ## Prerequisites === Load your data